Polygonal Unadjusted Langevin Algorithms: Creating stable and efficient adaptive algorithms for neural networks: New Algorithm: TH O POULA

-Thirdly, TH$\varepsilon$O POULA is quickly converted from adaptive learning rate methods to SGD.
-In the early training phase, TH$\varepsilon$O POULA certainly behaviors like adaptive learning rate methods.
-Then, when the current position is approaching an optimal solution where $|G^{(i)}|$s are close to zero, the movement of TH$\varepsilon$O POULA is similar to SGD with a learning rate $(1 + \sqrt{\lambda}/\varepsilon)$.
-Consequently, TH$\varepsilon$O POULA simultaneously attains two favorable features of fast training in adaptive learning rate methods and good generalization in SGD.
-The switching from adaptive learning rates to SGD has been also investigated by different strategies in \cite{luo:19} and \cite{keskar:17}.
+Thirdly, TheoPouLa is quickly converted from adaptive learning rate methods to SGD.
+In the early training phase, TheoPouLa certainly behaves like adaptive learning rate methods.
+Then, when the current position is approaching an optimal solution, TheoPouLa is similar to SGD with a learning rate $(1 + \sqrt{\lambda}/\varepsilon)$.
+Consequently, TheoPouLa simultaneously attains two favorable features of fast training in adaptive learning rate methods and good generalization in SGD.
+The switching from adaptive learning rates to SGD has been also investigated by different strategies in \citet{luo:19} and \citet{keskar:17}.

 Lastly, a scaled Gaussian noise, $\sqrt{2\lambda \beta^{-1}}\xi_{n+1}$, is added as a consequence of the discretization of the Langevin SDE.
-The term is essential to prove the convergence property of TH$\varepsilon$O POULA.
-Adding properly scaled Gaussian noise allows the new algorithm to escape local minima in a similar manner to the standard SGLD method, see \cite{raginsky:17}.
+The term is essential to prove the convergence property of TheoPouLa.
+Moreover, adding properly scaled Gaussian noise allows the new algorithm to escape from region \textcircled{ {3}} of Figure~\ref{fig:lossfunction}, local minima or saddle points, in a similar manner to the standard SGLD method, see \citet{raginsky:17}.

+\begin{remark} To address the comparison between our proposed algorithm and ADAM-type optimizers, we provide a detailed discussion on the mechanism of ADAM under the same loss function landscape depicted in Figure~\ref{fig:lossfunction}.
+Both ADAM-type optimizers and TheoPouLa exhibit similarities in their approach to handling steep and flat regions of the loss landscape.
+In steep regions, they both take smaller step sizes, while in flat regions, they increase the step size adaptively.
+This strategy effectively mitigates the problems of exploding and vanishing gradients.

+However, the underlying ideas to achieve the properties are markedly different.
+For ADAM-type optimizers, the key lies in the preconditioner\footnote{For ADAM, $V_n$ is defined as the exponential moving average of squared gradients.} $V_n$ defined in \eqref{eq:rule-adam} .
+In steep regions like \textcircled{ {1}} of Figure~\ref{fig:lossfunction}, $V_n$ becomes large, reducing the step size, whereas in flat areas \textcircled{ {2}} of Figure~\ref{fig:lossfunction} , a smaller $V_n$ amplifies the step size.
+Unlike the harmonious interaction between the boosting function and the taming function in TheoPouLa, the preconditioner in ADAM-type optimizers works in a complex and sometimes adversarial manner with the momentum term $m_n$.
+In Subsection~\ref{sec:sim_example}, we demonstrate that an excessively large preconditioner can lead to the failure of ADAM's convergence in the case of superlinear gradients.
+We also refer to \cite{reddi:19} for fundamental flaw in the preconditioner of ADAM.

+Furthermore, the update rule of ADAM does not contain scaled noise, relying solely on momentum to escape local minima or saddle points.
+This reliance becomes particularly problematic in scenarios depicted in \textcircled{ {3}} of Figure~\ref{fig:lossfunction}, where small local minima are clustered together, making it challenging for momentum alone to facilitate an effective escape.